Close Alert Banner

 Limitations

-Self-reported information is influenced by response bias and person's ability to accurately remember their past behavious, experiences, and perceptions.
+Self-reported information is influenced by response bias and person's ability to accurately remember their past behaviours, experiences, and perceptions.

 Looking for more information?